sourcegraph/handbook/content/support/customer-support-onboarding.md

 As you complete the company onboarding checklist, let yourself really spend time getting to know the handbook.
 For each item on the checklist that takes you to the handbook, set a timer for 90 minutes and just let yourself click and read, click and read.
 For example, when you get to the item “Read handbook page on communication,” click into the sub links listed on that page and read those, too.

 Your first week will be very reading intensive.
-As you read, share your thoughts, reactions, and questions in our #customer-support-chat Slack channel.
+As you read, share your thoughts, reactions, and questions in our #customer-support Slack channel.
 It makes it a little more interactive and less tedious.

 Okay, stop!
 Head back over to the company onboarding checklist and finish it (if you haven't done so already).
 Then, come back here and dig in!